 • Do you come to the home?

-No. Like a dentist, in my studio, all of my tools are at my fingertips.
+No. Like a doctor or dentist, I need all of my tools which are at my fingertips in my studio.
 These include a second grand piano and a computer filled with personal arrangements developed over many years of teaching.
 Also, with my usually large student roster, I simply don't have the time to travel to lessons.
 I am also available for online lessons when they are more convenient.